camille-vanhoffelen/practical-data-scientist/homework/final_project/README.md

 This is a regression task.
 Predict a person's medical insurance costs, using tabular data.
 label: `charges`
 [dataset url](https://introduction-to-machine-learning-ilia-university.s3.eu-west-2.amazonaws.com/final_project/medical_insurance.csv)

-Feel free to choose your own dataset + task, as long as it wasn't used in the course before.
-Please consult us before doing so, to check if the choice is a good fit for this project size.

 ### Format